yogster/blog/content/post/you-should-be-using-signal.md

 You don't need to choose; you can have both installed while you ask your contacts to switch to Signal.
 I have been doing this for a few weeks and it's suprising how willing people are to try Signal.

 I have approached this by moving my WhatsApp groups to Signal, starting with smaller groups of close friends who are happy to humour me and try Signal.
 I then moved to larger groups that may be harder to move.
-By this time, quite a few people from the smaller groups were in Signal already, so people are not welcomed by an empty contacts list.
+By this time, quite a few people from the smaller groups were in Signal already, so people are not greeted by an empty contacts list.
 Also, those without Signal get a sense that they are missing out.

 Once I've finished with all my groups, I will to send a message to everybody saying that I plan to stop using WhatsApp and use Signal esclusively, along with a link to this post.
 It sounds drastic, but by then all the people who I contact often will be in Signal already anyway.
 The rest can call me or text me.
 It's actually nice to hear other people's voices!

+You are helping even if you install Signal and don't use it, as when other people install it they'll see some of their friends there already.

 # Epilogue: What about distributed instant messaging?